ExpressionEngine/ExpressionEngine-User-Guide/source/installation/update.rst

 -  The `Version Notes <version_notes.html>`_ will outline any version-specific changes that may need to be made.
--  If you're updating from a previous version, you may have a \_thumb
+-  If you're updating from a previous version, you might need to sync your file upload directories for files to work properly.
 -  If you use a local version of the documentation, replace your copy with the latest from our `Download
    Area <https://secure.expressionengine.com/download.php>`_.